Bicarbonate: Other uses

-Ammonium bicarbonate is used in digestive biscuit manufacture.
+Ammonium bicarbonate is used in the manufacturing of some cookies, crackers, and biscuits.

 Diagnostics

 In diagnostic medicine, the blood value of bicarbonate is one of several indicators of the state of acid–base physiology in the body.
-It is measured, along with carbon dioxide, chloride, potassium, and sodium, to assess electrolyte levels in an electrolyte panel test (which has Current Procedural Terminology, CPT, code 80051).
+It is measured, along with chloride, potassium, and sodium, to assess electrolyte levels in an electrolyte panel test (which has Current Procedural Terminology, CPT, code 80051).

 The parameter standard bicarbonate concentration (SBCe) is the bicarbonate concentration in the blood at a PaCO2 of 40 mmHg, full oxygen saturation and 36 °C.